 For twenty years, Jen has appeared in cases about art that traded hands during both the Nazi era and the Russian Revolution on behalf of historians, the American Jewish Congress and the Commission for Art Recovery against the Museum of Modern Art, the Metropolitan Museum of Art, Yale University and others.
 At stake were works by such artists as Vincent Van Gogh, Egon Schiele, George Grosz and Paul Cézanne.
 Growing out of Jen’s interest in art recovery cases, her practice has grown to include the First Amendment’s intersection with art, the internet, copyright, trademarks, museums and non-profits.
 She also has served as an expert witness or consultant on many of these issues, as well as issues pertaining to property and insurance coverage.

-Jen also researches and drafts federal trial, appeals and arbitration briefs in a wide variety of federal cases, including multi-district litigation and petitions for certiorari to the Supreme Court.
-She is admitted to practice in Florida, New York, the Supreme Court, Second Circuit, Southern District of New York, Eastern District of New York and Northern District of Texas.
+Jen also litigates a wide variety of federal cases, including class actions, multi-district litigation and petitions for certiorari to the Supreme Court.
+She is admitted to practice in federal and state courts and agencies in Florida and New York, as well as the Supreme Court, Second Circuit and Eleventh Circuit.